Antonlovesdnb/Antonlovesdnb.github.io/index.md

  >[RunPE] consists in running code inside the memory of a legit process in order to hide its actual activity.

- To my simpleton brain, if I hear "inside the memory of a legit process" I think of injection, so let's configure our Sysmon config to look for this, with the following snippet:
+ To my simpleton brain, if I hear "_inside the memory of a legit process_" I think of injection, so let's configure our Sysmon config to look for this, with the following snippet:

  ```xml
 <RuleGroup name="" groupRelation="or">